 (F(2,62) = 33.33, p < .001) and PCL (F(2,59) = 32.92, p < .001).
-For the CAPS, the change was clinically meaningful (10 or more points) for all treatments, with TM practice almost twice as effective as the other PCT and AM (see Figure 5).
+For the CAPS, the change was clinically meaningful (10 or more points) for all treatments, with TM almost twice as effective as the other PCT and AM (see Figure 5).

-Bellehsen, submitted (112)
+Bellehsen, et al., 2021 (112)

 Forty veterans at Northwell Health's Unified Behavioral Health Center for Military Veterans and their Families on Long Island, New York, diagnosed with PTSD, were randomly assigned to three months of TM instruction or treatment as usual (TAU).
 The primary outcome measure was the Clinician Administered PTSD Scale for DSM-5 (CAPS-5).
 Secondary outcome measures included the PTSD Checklist-5 (PCL-5), the Beck Depression Inventory, 2nd edition (BDI-II), the Beck Anxiety Inventory (BAI), the State Anger Scale of the Spielberger State Trait Anger Expression Inventory (STAXI-2), the Insomnia Severity Index (ISI), and the Quality of Life Enjoyment and Satisfaction Questionnaire-Short Form (Q-LES-Q-SF).
 The following table summarizes the results of analyses comparing changes in the TM group with changes in the control group.
 There were statistically significant differences for all outcomes except anger, and the effect size was also large (> .80) for all outcomes, except anger.
-There was also a statistically significant difference on loss of diagnosis status.
-Upon post-test, 50% (n=10) of the TM group had lost their diagnosis of PTSD as evaluated by the CAPS-5.
+There was also a statistically significant differences for all on the TM group had lost their diagnosis of PTSD as evaluated by the CAPS-5.
 Only 10% (n=2) of the TAU group lost their diagnosis over the course of the study (p=.018).